 In this workflow, you'll create a model to iterate over each sheet in the Excel file (five sheets) and convert the sheets to file geodatabase tables with the same name as the Excel sheet.
-The iterator output parameter, Name, will be used as an inline variable in the Output Name parameter of the Table To Table tool.
-The output of the Table To Table tool is connected to the Collect Values tool, which collects the output of each iteration and outputs a multivalue output.
+The iterator output parameter, Name, will be used as an inline variable in the Output Table parameter of the Export Table tool.
+The output of the Export Table tool is connected to the Collect Values tool, which collects the output of each iteration and creates a multivalue output.

 Open the project

 Download the project to use in this workflow.
 The project includes input data, an output geodatabase, and a completed model.

 - Open the Work with Iterate Tables overview page.